-Name Choices Description mult-auto-pipeline 0, 1, -1 Performs automatic pipelining for wide multipliers to increase performance at the cost of extra latency.
-The software inserts pipeline registers at the output of partial multiplies and partial sums.
-For Titanium FPGAs, these pipeline registers are packed into the DSP48 as P and W registers.
-Additional registers are inserted at the input and output of the multiplier to balance latency issues caused by the insertion of the previous registers.
+Name Choices Description mult-auto-pipeline Integer Performs automatic pipelining for wide-multipliers to increase performance at the cost of extra latency.
+Inserts pipeline registers at the output of partial multiplies and partial sums.
+On Titanium FPGAs these pipeline registers can be packed into DSP48 primitives as W registers.
+The software inserts additional registers at the multiplier input and output to balance latency issues caused by the register insertion.
+The value of this option determines the number of cycles of latency added as a result of inserting pipeline registers.
+When the value is set to 1, 1 set of pipeline registers will be inserted into the wide-multiplier DSP chain.
+The pipeline register will be inserted after the partial adder such that the longest path within the wide-multiply DSP chain will be minimized.
+Setting this option to a higher value reduces the longest path of the wide-multiplier at the cost of higher latency.
+Note: the software may not always pack these registers into DSP48 primitives.
+The value of this option must be smaller than the number of DSP48 primitives in your DSP chain.
+For example, a 32x32 multiplier is mapped to a chain of 4 DSP48 primitives.
+In this case, the value ofmult-auto-pipeline must be less than 4.
 0: Default.
-Disabled.
-1: Insert registers after partial multiplies creating 1 extra cycle of latency. -1: Insert registers after partial multiplies and sums creating 2 or more extra cycles of latency depending on the width of the multiplier.
-For example, the software adds 4 latency cycles for a 32 x 32 multiplier. mult-decomp-retime 0, 1 Perform retiming after decomposition of a wide multiplier to improve performance.
+Disabled. mult-decomp-retime 0, 1 Perform retiming after decomposition of a wide multiplier to improve performance.
 0: Default.
 Disable.
-1: Enable. operator-sharing 0, 1 Extract shared operators 0: Default.
+1: Enable. peri-syn-inference 0, 1 Enable unified netlist inference flow.
+See syn_peri_port for the synthesis attribute that you use with this option.
+0: Default.
+Disable.
+1: Enable. peri-syn-instantiation 0, 1 Enable unified netlist instantiation flow.
+See syn_peri_port for the synthesis attribute that you use with this option.0: Default.
+Disable.1: Enable. operator-sharing 0, 1 Extract shared operators 0: Default.
 Disable 1: Enable optimize-adder-tree 0, 1 Optimize skewed adder trees 0: Default.
 Disable 1: Enable optimize-zero-init-rom 0, 1 Opitmize ROMs that are initialized to zero.
 0: Disable 1: Default.
-Enable retiming 0, 1 Perform retiming optimization.
+Enable retiming 0, 1, 2 Perform retiming optimization.
 Software moves registers to balance the combinational delay path.
 0: Disable.
 1: Default.
+Enable.
+2: Advanced algorithm that can benefit some designs.

-Enable. seq_opt 0, 1 Turn on sequential optimization.
-This option can reduce LUT usage but may impact f {MAX} .
+Name Choices Description seq_opt 0, 1 Turn on sequential optimization.
+This option can reduce LUT usage but may impact f{MAX}.
 0: Disable.
 1: Default.
-Enable. seq-opt-sync-only 0, 1 Sequential synthesis only considers synchronous reset flipflops.
-0: Default.
-Consider all flipflops.
-1: Consider synchronous flipflops only. use-logic-for-small-mem 0 to n Set the size limit of small RAM blocks implemented in LEs.
-The number is the maximum number of LEs used.
+Enable. seq-opt-sync-only 0, 1 Sequential synthesis only considers synchronous reset flipflops.0: Default.
+Consider all flipflops.1: Consider synchronous flipflops only. use-logic-for-small-mem 0 to n Set the size limit of small RAM blocks implemented in LEs.
 0: Disable.
 64: Default. use-logic-for-small-rom 0 to n Set the size limit of small ROM blocks implemented in LEs.
-The number is the maximum number of LEs used.
-0: Disable.
-64: Default.
+The number is the maximum number of LEs used.0: Disable.64: Default.